Statistics & data

 Beyond 20/20

 - Beyond 20/20: This browser is available on public workstations at the Library.
 This browser is needed to view some statistical data, including much of what is included in Odesi.
-Concordia users can download it for free from:
+It can also be downloaded for free from Statistics Canada.

 What is the Data Liberation Initiative (DLI)?